FY2021

 Precautions

-• On the day of the event, please participate from a PC or tablet device that can be stably connected to the Internet.
+• On the day of the event, please participate from a computer or tablet device that has a stable connection to the Internet.

-* Please refrain from participating in workshop-type programs from smartphones.
+* For workshop-type programs, please refrain from participating from smartphones.

-• For workshop-type programs, we recommend that you turn on the video microphone.
+• For workshop-style programs, we recommend that you turn on your video microphone.

-• Please refrain from recording by participants.
-Please strictly adhere to it.
+• Please refrain from recording or recording by participants.
+Please observe it strictly.

 Schedule: